inet-framework/inet-showcases/_docs/general/mobility/index.md

 ## Goals

-In INET, mobility models are used to describes motion.
+In INET, mobility models are used to describe motion.
 This showcase introduces the concepts of mobility, and demonstrates various available mobility models, grouped along several dimensions into several categories.
 It contains example simulations demonstrating mobility modules from each category.

 INET version: `4.0`<br>
 Source files location: <a href="https://github.com/inet-framework/inet-showcases/tree/master/general/mobility" target="_blank">`inet/showcases/general/mobility`</a>

 TODO: separate showcase for geographic vs. Euclidean which is this one
+TODO: in 2D y axis is flipped, resulting in lefthandedness

 ## Concepts